Onions turned into a spice – it’s pretty genius and incredibly flavorful!

 They are great as a replacement in soups, casseroles, stir fry, salads, stews, and breading or coatings.

-Substitute quantity: Replace the flakes or homemade onion powder in a 1:1 ratio
+Substitute quantity: Replace a teaspoon of onion powder in equal quantities with the flakes or homemade onion powder.

 #2.
 Onion Salt

-Onion salt can be a near-perfect replacement for onion powder since it is also in a powder form with a strong onion flavor.
+Onion salt is another near-perfect option to replace onion powder since it is also in a powder form with a strong onion flavor.
 It does however have a high sodium content.
 When using this as your substitute, do not add salt again to your recipe.

 Onion salt is suitable as a substitute in almost any application from meat rubs and dressings to stews, sauces, soups, eggs, and marinades.